 Online SafetyAre you worried about online sexual abuse or the way someone has been communicating with you online?
 Make a report to one of CEOP's Child Protection Advisors

-At Hinde House School we have an embedded programme of on-line safety within the curriculum in PSHE and ICT, form-time and whole school initiatives which respond to topical issues that arise throughout the year, with an extra focus around Safer Internet Day in February each year.
+At Hinde House School we have an embedded programme of online safety within the curriculum in PSHE (discrete 30-minute lessons 3x a week) and ICT, form-time and whole school initiatives which respond to topical issues that arise throughout the year, with an extra focus around Safer Internet Day in February each year.